 Although there are some exceptions, you often can't get your money back if you fall for a scam.
 There's also no way to take back any personal information that you sent.
 But there are a few steps you can take that might help prevent additional fraud and protect other people:

 - Report the scam and scammer.
-You can report scammers to the FTC online.
+You can report scammers to the BBB and the FTC online.
 Additionally, report the scam and related message to any relevant parties, such as your bank, credit card issuer, social media platform, email provider, phone carrier or the USPS' Postal Inspection Service.
 You can also file a police report, which might help with recovering your identity or lost funds.

 - Scan your devices.
 If you clicked on a link or attachment, you may want to run an antivirus scan to check for malware.